Vila Velha State Park: The Park

+Rock formations

 Some of the formations were named after animals such as the "Turtle" or the "Camel", or shapes such as the "Cup", the symbol of Vila Velha; the "Boot"; the "Sphinx"; the "Indian Head"; there are also stone walls that resemble castle walls, towers of different shapes and heights, as well as cracks whose internal shape resembles bottles and rocks balanced between walls.

 Geological formation

 The sandstone formation of Vila Velha dates back to the Carboniferous period (approximately 340 million years ago), when the inland sea that existed in the area began to drain, exposing the sandy material that ended up cemented with iron oxide (hence the reddish color).

 In the following millennia, the terrain gradually rose and was slowly eroded by the action of winds and rain that acted on the most fragile areas of the rocks, wearing them down differently and even isolating them into several blocks.